Sarah Posner

 Sarah Posner is an American journalist and author.
-She is the author of two books about the American Christian right and has written for The American Prospect, The Guardian, The Nation, Salon, AlterNet, The Atlantic, The Washington Spectator, The Daily Beast, and The Washington Post.
+She is the author of two books about the American Christian right and has written for The American Prospect, The Guardian, The Nation, Salon, AlterNet, The Atlantic, The Washington Spectator, VICE, The Daily Beast, The New Republic, HuffPost, Mother Jones, Rolling Stone, MSNBC, and The Washington Post, among other publications.
 She was formerly a contributing writer for Religion Dispatches, writing on the intersection of religion and politics.

 Her second book, Unholy, was favorably reviewed by the National Catholic Reporter and by writers at Wesleyan University and Washington University in St. Louis.
+Terry Gross interviewed Posner about her book on Fresh Air.